-Inventory consists of new and used Site Set homes and is stated at the lower of cost or market after consideration of the N.A.D.A.
+Inventory consists of new and used Site Set homes and is stated, net of manufacturer rebates, at the lower of cost or market after consideration of the N.A.D.A.
 (National Automobile Dealers Association) Manufactured Housing Appraisal Guide and the current market value of each home included in the home inventory.
 Inventory sales revenues and resale revenues are recognized when the home sale is closed.
 The expense for the inventory reserve is included in the cost of home sales in our Consolidated Statements of Operations.
-(See Note 6 in the Notes to Consolidated Financial Statements contained in this Form 10-Q.)